Panther Creek High School (Valera, Texas)

 Panther Creek High School is a public high school located 8 miles south of Valera, Texas, United States, on FM 503; it is classified as a 1A school by the University Interscholastic League.
 It is part of the Panther Creek Consolidated Independent School District located in southwestern Coleman County.
 It is a 1985 consolidation of Talpa-Centennial and Mozelle.
-In 2019, the school was rated "met standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.

 Athletics

 The Panther Creek Panthers compete in these sports: